 I’m getting sick of talking about Whole30.
-Not as much to people who know me or who watched me go through my last Whole30, but to strangers or acquaintances who find out I am doing it and start peppering me with questions, criticisms, or worse... both.
+Not as much to people who know me or who watched me go through my last Whole30, but to curious people or acquaintances who find out I am doing it and start peppering me with questions, criticisms, or worse... both.
 You’ll find that you become an object of fascination for some people who either think the program is dumb or unhealthy.
-Common things I have heard are that: 1) I am torturing myself 2) that it doesn’t make sense why bacon is allowed if that is a processed meat or 3) that someone’s best friend’s cousin is on their 10th Whole30 and they allow themselves to have cookies and wine For the most part, I have been trying to keep my thoughts on everyone’s annoying observations or persistent questions to myself.
+Common things I have heard are that: 1) I am torturing myself 2) why bacon is allowed if that is processed meat or 3) that someone’s best friend’s cousin is on their 10th Whole30 and they allow themselves to have cookies and wine.
+For the most part, I have been trying to keep my thoughts on everyone’s observations or persistent questions to myself.
 I don’t owe any explanations to anyone else.
 Also, I know I can still go out and have a good time even if I only have water in my hand, so why is it a big deal to anyone else?

 I’ve also been having a little more energy and sleeping better, which has helped my mood improve and given me the extra kick I need to get through the day.
 I am back to my regular workout schedule, waking up on time, and even having fun experimenting with new recipes to test my kitchen skills and taste new foods.
 I seared scallops for the first time this weekend, then cooked them in a chicken broth and coconut cream sauce.
 While I definitely have room for improvement, they were delicious.
 Another pro tip: I have been freezing things I want to try that aren’t Whole30 so I can indulge next month, like sourdough bread, bagels, and doughnuts.
 Sure, they probably won’t taste as fresh as they did when everyone else got to eat them, but taking small portions home helps me to feel like I participated in the social events at work like bagel Thursday or in my personal life like a birthday party, instead of having to flat out turn down everything.